 PETA U.K. is getting in on the “end the Iditarod” victory action, too!
 In January 2022, U.K. winter activity and adventure travel company Artisan Travel confirmed that it had stopped offering Iditarod tours.
 The announcement came after the company heard from PETA U.K. that the event is a deadly nightmare for dogs forced to race.

 ExxonMobil—which has sponsored the Iditarod since 1978 and has recently been pumping $250,000 a year into this deadly spectacle—confirmed that 2021 will be the last year that it sponsors the race.
 This huge victory for dogs, who deserve better than being run to death for mushers’ prize money, follows a tenacious PETA campaign that we couldn’t have won without your support.

 Taking a page from Craft Sportswear’s and Medical Park Family Care’s books, Anchorage Distillery dropped its Iditarod sponsorship like a hot potato.
 This victory was achieved only after the spirits company heard from more than 100,000 PETA supporters who urged it to stop supporting the death race.

 All it took were communications from PETA—including details of our investigation into the Iditarod’s cruelty to dogs—for Craft Sportswear to make the responsible and compassionate decision to pull the plug on its only days-old sponsorship of the race.
-This is why we’re turning up the heat on holdouts like Millennium Hotels and Resorts to back away from the spectacle of suffering, too.
+This is why we’re turning up the heat on holdouts like Liberty Media/GCI to back away from the spectacle of suffering, too.